Ultimanious/security-engineering-portfolio/projects/01-iam-policy-auditor/README.md

 ## What This Is

 A static analysis tool that parses AWS IAM policy JSON files and flags security misconfigurations before they ever reach production.
-Think of it as a linter for your IAM policies — it can run locally, in CI/CD pipelines, or as part of a pre-commit hook.
+Think of it as a linter for your IAM policies; it can run locally, in CI/CD pipelines, or as part of a pre-commit hook.

 No AWS credentials required.
 It works entirely on policy JSON files.